General Information and Procedures

 - The research does not involve deception of participants

-Departments where students frequently use human participants in research projects must develop a procedure for evaluating student projects that meet the five points above.
+Academic programs where students frequently use human participants in research projects must develop a procedure for evaluating student projects that meet the five points above.
 The procedure must be approved by the IRB prior to implementation.
-The psychology department endorses and follows the ethical standards of the American Psychological Association when it evaluates student research projects that meet the five points above.
-These guidelines are recommended for other departments as well.
+The psychology program endorses and follows the ethical standards of the American Psychological Association when it evaluates student research projects that meet the five points above.
+These guidelines are recommended for other academic programs as well.

 Special Note: Individuals outside of the Oglethorpe University community who wish to conduct research on campus must submit their proposals for IRB review.

 When is it not necessary to obtain IRB approval or departmental approval?